By: Alejandra Salgado December 01, 2017 @ 4:39PM

 Worked proceeded as normal.
 Gale brought in the “morning bombs,” which is what he calls donuts.
 He brings us donuts every Friday.
 It’s become such a habit that we all wait for him in anticipation to have a piece of that fried American typical breakfast.

-For lunch we and my operations (ops) team headed out to a Christmas Party.
+For lunch my operations (ops) team and I headed out to a Christmas Party.
 Our partners we make business with called, Camelot, invited us for an “Ugly Sweater Party.”
 I didn’t participate in the holiday spirit of wearing an ugly sweater.
 The food was delicious!
 I had a salad, mac n’ cheese, mashed potatoes, cornbread and coleslaw.
 For desert I had brownies and a mini cupcake.
 It was nice and I won a prize from one of their raffles!
 It consisted of hummus dip, crackers, apple cider, chocolates and other goodies.

 We headed back to the office and we had two special guests from the Germany office.
 They were two gentleman who are the head supervisions of the whole North American region.
 I immediately felt the tension.
 We all gave each other worried looks.
 A look that made you feel that something was going on.
 Minutes passed and the tension, stress, and confusion started building up slowing.
 My heart was racing and I was anxious to know why we had these special guests at our office.
 Then, the director of sales asked us to head over to his office.
 I walked to his office alongside my three other co-workers.
 We looked at each-other and our faces read a mix of a little fear and expecting the already bad news.